 Other Potential Benefits of CBD & Cautions to Consider

 As mentioned, CBD has become popular due to claims of it being effective for addressing various medical conditions.
-For example, research has suggested that using CBD oil for anxiety relief has some evidence.
+For example, research has suggested that using Cannabidiol oil for anxiety relief has some evidence.

 Several studies have been conducted that suggest its effectiveness for the treatment of anxiety and even depression due to its ability to act on the serotonin receptors in the brain.